dongchen-coder/symFP/SoftwareArtifact.md

 Docker can be downloaded from [Docker Installation Guide](https://docs.docker.com/docker-for-mac/install/).
 Currently, it supports Mac, Windows, Linux(Ubuntu, Debian, CentOS, Fedora, Binaries).
 After installation, you can use `docker --version` command to check whether the docker was installed correctly.
 A correct installation will show the version of docker on the command line, i.e. `Docker version 17.12.0-ce, build c97c6d6`

 ### Build Docker Image
-This image will occupy 2.33 GB on your machine, and the building process will last for a couple minutes.
+This image will occupy 2.33 GB on your machine, and the building process will last for about 30-40 minutes.
 ```bash
 # run this command under that path contains Dockerfile
 $ docker build -t sps-image ./sps_pldi18_aec